Releases

 The ExCo was particularly grateful for Mr. Cottier’s additional findings as to how anti-doping rules and WADA’s administrative processes could be further strengthened e.g. by improving internal guidelines as it relates to the management of cases; improving communications with National Anti-Doping Organizations and athletes regarding cases; and exploring how WADA’s Anti-Doping Administration and Management System [ADAMS] might be optimized to alert as to delays in the analytical or results management process.

 In fact, following a discussion among members, it was agreed to establish a Working Group to focus on turning the findings of Mr. Cottier’s reports and those of the Anti-Doping Audit Review Committee of World Aquatics on the same topic into recommendations that can be reviewed and approved by the ExCo.
 This includes strengthening WADA's internal processes and ExCo responsibilities highlighted by the cases.
-The Working Group will be chaired by independent ExCo member Gabriella Battaini-Dragoni and consist of one ExCo member from the Public Authorities, one ExCo member from the Sport Movement, and a representative of the Athlete Council.
+The Working Group will be chaired by independent ExCo member Gabriella Battaini-Dragoni and consist of one ExCo member from the Public Authorities, one ExCo member from the Sport Movement, and one ExCo member from the Athlete Council.
 WADA Management and an independent legal expert will support the Working Group, which will submit recommendations to the ExCo in December.

 The recommendations of this Working Group will be carefully assessed with the view to strengthening the rules as part of the World Anti-Doping Code and International Standards update process that is currently underway in consultation with all stakeholders worldwide.